Camp Alphie thinking big after inspiring letter

-It was that same feeling Brown says she got when she received a letter all the way from Chicago.
+It was that same feeling Brown said she got when she received a letter all the way from Chicago.

 Thanks to that letter, Brown is thinking “bigger” and extending her invitation to camp Alphie far beyond the High Plains.